ds-wizard/madmp-template/README.md

 ### 1.23.0

 - Fix ethical issues related to reuse of non-reference datasets
-- Updated minimum required version of DSW Common Knowledge Model to 2.6.11
+- Updated minimum required version of compatible knowledge models to 2.6.11
 - Updated README with the latest link to the DCS Ontology

 ### 1.22.0